Money Posts that will Make You Wealthy

 With 2017 coming to end, it just seemed fitting for me to share my 17 most favorite finance posts that I’ve read from the year.
 Not all of them were published in 2017, but that’s when I read them.
 These were ideas, stories, and tips that stuck with me, and ones that I either wrote down because I wanted to share them at a later date with you guys, or ones that were so memorable, I knew by heart and didn’t have to jot down to remember!
-All the posts included are from blogs/bloggers that I absolutely love, and definitely recommend you scrolling through their websites.
+These Money Posts that will Make You Wealthy are all posts included are from blogs/bloggers that I absolutely love, and definitely recommend you scrolling through their websites.

 “If I cut my hair at home, they might not notice.
 If I drive an older car, they might tease me a bit about my hooptie.
 If I cook simple meals at home, there isn’t much to talk about.
 If our vacations involve a tent, no one will think much of it.
 If I paid cash for my modest home, they will ask when we are going to move into something bigger.

 I’m saving for my kid’s college, and this tribe thinks that’s awesome.
 I’m taking a year off work, and this tribe sees that I’m living intentionally- fully.
 I’m buying investment properties and this tribe loves the passive income.
 I’m maxing out my IRA, and this tribe sees that I’m setting myself up for success.

 You can’t pay too much attention to “them.”
 The ones who love every choice that keeps you in debt and over-committed in payments.
 They only celebrate choices that steal your Freedom”

 “I love saving money!
 Ask my husband, he thinks I’m crazy- I’d much rather put money into savings than go shopping.
 I just love finding new ways to make and then put back cash for a rainy (or a sunny) day.
 What irritates me though, is when I try finding new ways to save up, and I get really lazy advice.